Bio - Harry Falber

 Following Polaroid, he worked for Nabisco Brands as a Division Director of Marketing on an imported beer portfolio that included Moosehead, Pilsner Urquell, Carlsberg, Foster’s Lager, Whitbread, and Dos Equis.
 Harry left Nabisco, still serving Nabisco by forming Trade Area Marketing Group and other clients, as well as opening award-winning Southern Pit Barbecue restaurants, a catering group, and e-commerce business on AOL for barbecue condiments.

-After selling the food group, he entered the floral business at 1800Flowers launching retail licensing, moved to a grower & wholesaler, advised Martha Stewart Flowers, and later joined Hallmark Cards where he turned around their floral and gift e-commerce business in a five-month period.
-He continues to serve global clients having expanded services to include marcomm agency searches, marcomm merger & acquisition and sales with his merger with Continental Consulting Group.
+After selling the food group, he entered the floral business at 1800Flowers launching retail licensing, moved to a grower & wholesaler, advised Martha Stewart Flowers, and later joined Hallmark Cards as President of Hallmark Flowers & Gifts where he turned around their floral and gift e-commerce business in a five-month period.
+He continues to serve global clients having expanded services to include marcomm agency searches, marcomm merger & acquisition and sales.

 He resides in Weston, CT with his wife Pattie who is Weston’s intermediate school principal.
 They have two grown children, a daughter who is a software engineer, and a son who launched a frozen food business, Rooster & Lark.
 Both live in Denver.